MochamadLukyAdithia/RYPERMU-CLEAN-CUBIT/README.md

 ## 🧑‍💻 Developers

-- 🎯 **RYPER Team** – Software Engineering Students, Faculty of Computer Science, UNEJ.
+- 🎯 **Mochamad Luky Adithia** – Software Engineering Students, Faculty of Computer Science, UNEJ.

 🙌 *Made with ❤️ and 🎧 by Ryper Developers.*